Ravage 2099: Fictional character biography

-On Hellrock, where genetic scientist Dr. Ursell began helping him, Ravage was mutated by prolonged exposure to the island's radiation and biohazards, and for a short time his hands generated lethal energy.
-Eventually, his body devolved to a primal beast form, making Ravage far more attuned to the animal world than the human, and giving him horn-like protuberances on his head and face; talons on his hands and feet; fangs; a long vertical scar on the left side of his face; enhanced senses, strength, and speed; and the ability to regenerate from almost any wound.
+On Hellrock, where genetic scientist Dr. Ursell began helping him, Ravage is mutated by prolonged exposure to the island's radiation and biohazards.
+For a short time, his hands generate lethal energy.
+Eventually, Ravage's body evolves into an animalistic form with the ability to regenerate from almost any wound.
 Ravage soon found he could also transform back to human form when necessary.
-He escaped Hellrock using a rebuilt Fantasticar, formerly that of the 20th-century heroes the Fantastic Four, and eventually reconnected with his estranged family.
-He succeeds his assassinated brother, Jean-Claude Ravage, as head of the mega-corporation Green Globe.
-Tiana meanwhile became a version of the Norse entity Hel, given powers by Alchemax as part of a scheme to control or kill vigilante superheroes such as Ravage.

-Alongside Dack and Tiana, he battled the New Atlanteans, and then Anderthorp Henton.
-His body was then reverted to bestial form by radiation.

-Ravage attempted to control his animal side, with mixed results, and comes to accept it.
-He encountered 2099's Punisher, X-Men, Spider-Man and Doctor Doom.
-He eventually returned to Hellrock, along with Tiana/Hela and the sentient bat-creature Ferra.
-There, with the help of Dethstryk's confidant, the Seeress, Ravage killed Dethstryk and took over Hellrock.
-Ravage presumably died after Doom immersed him and the rest of the island in liquid adamantium, with Doom then launching the island into space.
+Ravage attempts to control his monstrous form, with mixed results, and comes to accept it.
+Ravage later kills Dethstryk and takes over Hellrock.
+Ravage presumably dies after Doom immerses him and the rest of the island in liquid adamantium, then launches the island into space.

 Powers, abilities, and equipment

 Ravage gained powers through surgery and being mutated by the radiation of Hellrock, where he battled Deathstryk to free Tiana.
 Initially, they consisted of the ability to project bio-kinetic energy beams from his hands that were physically taxing on Ravage's toll.
-However, these genetic alterations have changed him even further and then, he became a man-beast.
-In his new form, he has enhanced strength, stamina, durability, speed, agility, reflexes, healing, and senses, as well as natural horns, fangs, and claws.
+However, these genetic alterations have changed him even further, changing him into an animalistic state.
+In his new form, he has enhanced strength, stamina, durability, speed, agility, reflexes, healing, and senses, as well as horns, fangs, and claws.

 He formerly wore a vest of unknown 21st century fabric lined with "ultimate" Kevlar (an experimental laser-proof material), molecular gloves (to contain the kinetic energies stored up in his hands for one hour), and adjustable opti-lens (that enables long-range telescopic and infra-red sight).